Where We Work

 Healthcare

-We also reached women with comprehensive reproductive health services, including 17,219 women who received ANC, 8,679 who delivered babies assisted by skilled healthcare personnel and 8,393 who received PNC.
-In addition, we immunised 36,293 children, including 24,829 vaccinated against measles.
-We have also engaged with local organisations across Sudan to build their capacity and enable them to deliver health education for 85,184 people on critical topics such as immunisations; infectious diseases; malaria and measles transmission, prevention and control; ANC; birth preparedness and healthy delivery; PNC; and family planning.
+In 2024, we provided 910,961 outpatient consultations, including treating thousands of patients for acute respiratory infections, diarrhoea and malaria, which continue to be the leading causes of disease in Sudan.
+We also reached women with comprehensive reproductive health services, including 18,924 women who received antenatal care, 13,966 who delivered babies assisted by skilled healthcare personnel and 12,351 who received postnatal care.
+We immunised 49,711 children, including 27,720 vaccinated against measles.
+We engaged local organisations across Sudan, helping them deliver health education for 377,108 people on topics such as immunisations, infectious diseases, infection prevention and control (IPC), birth preparedness and healthy delivery, postnatal care and family planning.

 Health Systems Strengthening

-We support efforts by Sudan’s Ministry of Health (MoH) to promote a stronger healthcare delivery system.
+We help the Sudanese Ministry of Health (MoH) to promote a stronger healthcare delivery system.
 Our activities include supporting service delivery, providing information management, rehabilitating health facilities, deploying healthcare workers, and providing medicines and medical supplies.
 We support MoH efforts around disease control, disease surveillance and immunisation, and train MoH staff on emergency preparedness.

 Nutrition

 International Medical Corps provides nutrition services in Sudan to those most vulnerable to hunger—including children under 5, pregnant women and nursing mothers.
-We operate 59 outpatient therapeutic programmes (OTPs), 59 target supplementary treatment centres (TSFPs) and six stabilisation centres for malnourished children with life-threatening medical complications.
-Of the 191,751 people we screened for malnutrition in 2023, 76% were children under 5.
-Of those, thousands were malnourished.
-We treated 5,577 people in OTPs and 5,845 in TSFPs, including 4,496 children under 5 and 1,349 pregnant or nursing mothers.
-Working with local partners and community volunteers, we also provide awareness sessions for mothers on the importance of breastfeeding, dietary diversification using local foods, safe food preparation and nutritional support for mothers and children.
-In 2023, we reached 66,543 people with nutrition education.
+We operate 37 outpatient therapeutic programmes (OTPs), 36 target supplementary treatment centres (TSFPs) and six stabilisation centres for malnourished children with medical complications.
+In 2024, of the 352,921 people screened for malnutrition, 82% were children under 5, thousands of whom were malnourished.
+We treated 17,150 people in OTPs and 28,171 in TSFPs, including 24,717 children under 5 and 3,454 pregnant or nursing mothers.
+We also provided nutrition awareness sessions for mothers on different topics such as the importance of breastfeeding, dietary diversification using local foods and targeted nutritional support.
+In 2024, we reached 246,543 people with nutrition education.

 Water, Sanitation and Hygiene (WASH)